 Research is at the heart of the Philosophy discipline at the OU.
 Our full-time members of staff are all active researchers, specialising in a range of subjects across the disciplines.
-Staff regularly work with and consult for other institutions and multimedia broadcasters, particularly concerning value, reasons and norms (metaphysics and mind), and the history of philosophy (particularly the post-Kantian European philosophy).
-Recent themes of research include making good decisions, bioethics, knowing and deciding, and justice.
+Staff regularly work with and consult for other institutions and multimedia broadcasters, particularly concerning value, reasons and norms (metaphysics and mind), and the history of philosophy (particularly the post-Kantian European philosophy.

-- Philosophy’s academics are internationally renowned – they regularly present their research at national and international conferences, and several have held visiting research positions at other universities.
+- Philosophy’s academics are internationally renowned – they regularly publish books and research articles with top international publishers and journals, present their research at national and international conferences, and several have held visiting research positions at other universities.

 Being a research student at The Open University will entitle you to membership of the OU Library, which has a huge range of philosophy journals and books both online and in the library on campus.